paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![activities for babies - cooking with mommy](/img/cooking.jpeg)

 It’s so much fun for him (and me!).
-But it’s also teaches him useful things, like hand-eye coordination and hand dexterity.
+But it’s also **teaches him useful things**, like hand-eye coordination and hand dexterity.

 #### Suggested items: